 AAA says that as a group, seniors are safe drivers compared to other age groups because they are risk avoidant.
-They tend to wear their seat belts, not use excessive speed, and don't drink and drive.
+They tend to wear their seat belts, not use excessive speed and don't drink and drive.
 However, AAA says they are more likely to be injured or killed in traffic crashes due to age-related vulnerabilities, such as more fragile bones.

-Aging and Driving Don't Always Go Along
+Aging and Driving Don't Always Go Well Together

 Emily Yoffe writes on Slate, "When old people are involved in fatal crashes, the Insurance Institute for Highway Safety reports, their victims are most likely to be themselves and their equally elderly, frail passengers.
 Intersections are particularly perilous.
 According to a study in the journal Traffic Injury Prevention, intersection crashes accounted for about one-half of the fatalities in accidents among drivers 85 and older.
 The study found that when drivers 70 to 79 were involved in intersection collisions they tended to misjudge whether it was safe to proceed.
 Those 80 and over simply failed to see the other car."